suhasrsharma/FluffyPancakes/README.md

     **You're all set to go.** Although, if, by any chance, you face an issue, just add to PYTHONPATH, the directory structure to where you downloaded this repository.

-    If you are using **Linux**, change the path of the chromedriver in controller.py from '..\dependencies\windows\chromedriver.exe' to '..\dependencies\linux\chromedriver'
+    If you are using **Linux**, change the path of the chromedriver in controller.py from '..\dependencies\windows\chromedriver.exe' to '..\dependencies\linux\chromedriver'.

+    If you are using __Mac OS__, change the path of the chromedriver in controller.py from '..\dependencies\windows\chromedriver.exe' to '..\dependencies\macOS\chromedriver'.

 # Development